 These and similar hyped-up come-ons top the home pages of many ghostscams.
 As noted above, reputable companies don’t engage in this kind of flimflam: no one can guarantee a best seller, and reputable writers and editors know this.
 Reputable companies don’t employ these kinds of cheap recruitment tactics.

-In addition to fictitious staff, many ghostscams include an array of book covers featuring books by well-known trad-pubbed authors, to encourage potential victims to believe these are books they’ve actually worked on.
+In addition to fictitious staff and fake origin stories, many ghostscams include an array of book covers featuring books by (often well-known) trad-pubbed authors, to encourage potential victims to believe these are books they’ve actually worked on.
 Here’s Book Writing Bureau:

 Such claims are simply ludicrous, and fall apart under the lightest of investigation.